-Permanent management and consultancy functions for Swiss and foreign interest groups: none.
+Permanent management and consultancy functions for important Swiss and foreign interest groups: none.

-Hanns Moehler, a director since April 2008, is a Vice-Director of the Swiss National Center of Neuroscience Research, of which he was the first director from 2000 to 2004.
+Hanns Moehler, a director since April 2008, is Vice-Director of the Swiss National Center of Neuroscience Research, of which he was the first director from 2000 to 2004.
 He held a professorship in the Department of Applied Biosciences, ETH Zurich, and in the Medical Faculty of the University of Zurich, where he was director of the Institute of Pharmacology from 1988 to 2005.
 Prior to his academic positions, Hanns Moehler served as a Vice-Director in the Research Department of Hoffmann-La Roche, Basel, Switzerland.
-Prof. Möhler's research is devoted to the therapeutic neuroscience of brain disorders.
-It encompassed the discovery of the benzodiazepine receptor, the gene therapy of epilepsy and the neurobiology of emotion and cognition.
+Prof. Moehler's research is devoted to the therapeutic neuroscience of brain disorders.
 He is a member of the Swiss Academy of Medical Sciences and the European Academy of Sciences.
-Hanns Moehler is German.
+Hanns Moehler is German and Swiss.

-$Permanent\ management\ and\ consultancy\ functions\ for\ Swiss\ and\ foreign\ interest\ groups: none.$
+Permanent management and consultancy functions for important Swiss and foreign interest groups: none.